I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 2-3

-Furthermore, from the correlation between delay_ms and search_length in logs, it even estimated the delay logic as "search string length × 200ms".
+Furthermore, from the correlation between delay_ms and search_length in the logs, it even estimated the delay logic as "search string length × 200ms".

 Do you have any suggestions for optimizing this application?